-A change introduced by the revised DLUHC MRP Guidance was the allowance that any charges made over the statutory minimum revenue provision (MRP), voluntary revenue provision or overpayments, can, if needed, be reclaimed in later years if deemed necessary or prudent.
-In order for these sums to be reclaimed for use in the budget, this policy must disclose the cumulative overpayment made each year.
-Up until the 31 March 2022 the Council had made no voluntary revenue provision (VRP) overpayments.
+Under the MRP guidance, any charges made in excess of the statutory MRP can be made, known as voluntary revenue provision (VRP).

+VRP can be reclaimed in later years if deemed necessary or prudent.
+In order for these amounts to be reclaimed for use in the budget, this policy must disclose the cumulative overpayment made each year.